 Big surprise, right?
 A quality, industrial espresso machine can range from a couple thousand to easily well over 10k.
 This purchase will be very budget dependent but is clearly essential for every coffee shop.
 Just make sure you do your research!
 Do you want a manual, semi-manual or automatic machine?
 How many groupheads are needed?
 Would you benefit from a large, ultra-efficient machine or something smaller for a lower volume?
 Check out this brief guide on some things to consider in your search for the perfect espresso machine.

 2. Coffee Grinder

 No matter how great your espresso machine is, the espresso won’t taste up to par without a correct grind.
 This purchase probably isn’t as fun as your espresso machine but it’s just as important.
 Again, ask yourself a few questions: Do you prefer manual or automatic?
 Do you need different grinds for french press, drip, espresso, etc?
-Do you want digital measurement each grind?
-If you’re looking for some in-depth grinder analysis this blog is devoted entirely to coffee grinders.
+Do you want a digital measurement of each grind?
+If you’re looking for some in-depth grinder analysis, this blog is devoted entirely to coffee grinders.

 3. Drip Brewer

 Depending on what kind of shop you’re opening, you may want an industrial drip brewer.
 These have become less popular in recent years as they’ve been replaced by a higher demand for espresso-based drinks and alternative brewing methods, like french press and pour over.
 But if you plan on serving a high volume of morning customers who are in a rush, a solid drip brewer could be a lifesaver.
 They’re much more inexpensive than an espresso machine and can still make a great cup of coffee.